Portland Camera Club records

 Biographical note

 Francis Orville Libby (1881-1961).
-A nationally renowned photographer and Maine’s leading pictorialist, Libby was a member of the PCC from 1907 until his death, and club president for a time.
+A nationally renowned photographer and Maine's leading pictorialist, Libby was a member of the PCC from 1907 until his death, and club president for a time.
 A fine arts graduate of Princeton University, he was also a prolific painter.
-A collection of his prints was held for decades by the PCC; some are now part of the PMA’s collection.
+A collection of his prints was held for decades by the PCC; some are now part of the PMA's collection.
+For more information about Libby, see The Libby prints on the PCC website, which includes a slideshow featuring some of his images and a biographical article by Dave Kirkwood.

 Leyland C. Whipple (1881-1970).
 Leyland Whipple was a Bangor, Maine, photographer, long-time PCC member, composer, high school band leader, and quality control technician at the Portland Company.
 In his youth, he was a flautist with the Boston Latin School orchestra and the Massachusetts Institute of Technology mandolin club.